 Obtaining A Permit.
 A Nebraska Sales Tax Permit is obtained by filing a Nebraska Tax Application, Form 20.
-This form is available on our website.
+This form is available on the DOR's website.
+Retailers are encouraged to register their business and submit the Form 20 electronically.
 A sales tax permit is required for each separate retail location.
 Landscapers who are also contractors, must register in the Department of Labor's Contractor Registration Database.

 Collecting the Tax.
-Landscapers must collect the Nebraska and appropriate local option sales tax on the gross receipts from all retail sales unless a specific exemption applies.
+Landscapers must collect the Nebraska and appropriate local sales tax on the gross receipts from all retail sales unless a specific exemption applies.
 Please see the section titled "Transactions with Exempt Entities" for additional information.